 The proposed project is a Type I Action pursuant to SEQRA Part 617.4 (b) (6) (i).
-After initiating a coordinated review, the Town of Newburgh Planning Board Declared itself SEQRA Lead Agency on October 6th, 2022.
-Subsequently, on that same day, the Town of Newburgh Planning Board adopted a resolution issuing a Positive Declaration requiring the preparation of a Draft Environmental Impact Statement.
+After initiating a coordinated review, the Town of Newburgh Planning Board Declared itself SEQRA Lead Agency on December 1, 2022.
+Subsequently, on February 2, 2023, the Town of Newburgh Planning Board adopted a resolution issuing a Positive Declaration requiring the preparation of a Draft Environmental Impact Statement.
 The Lead Agency hereby sets the following procedures to receive Agency and Public comments on this Draft Scope:

-- A public scoping session shall be held in-person on December 15, 2022, at 6:00 pm, at Laborers Local 17 Meeting Room, 451 Little Britain Road, Newburgh, New York. - In addition, written comments on the Draft Scope are invited.
-Written comments shall be accepted by the Contact person identified below until December 20, 2022, at 12:00 pm.
+- A public scoping session shall be held in-person on DATE, at X:00 pm, at WHERE, Newburgh, New York. - In addition, written comments on the Draft Scope are invited.
+Written comments shall be accepted by the Contact person identified below until DATE, at X:00 pm.
 Written comments shall be accepted by e-mail or by mail. - All Involved Agencies were invited to inform the Lead Agency of each Agency's concerns, permit jurisdictions, and information needs to support such Agency's SEQRA Findings, including, where applicable, any specific techniques or model to be used in studies and analysis for the EIS.

-Contact Person: John Ewasutyn, Chairman

-Town of Newburgh Planning Board

-21 HUDSON VALLEY PROFESSIONAL PLAZA

-Newburgh, New York 12550 Telephone: (845) 564-7804
+Contact Person: John Ewasutyn, Chairman Town of Newburgh Planning Board 21 HUDSON VALLEY PROFESSIONAL PLAZA Newburgh, New York 12550 Telephone: (845) 564-7804 planningboard@townofnewburgh.org

-planningboard@townofnewburgh.org